 that I might live to God

-The law did not permit Paul to live a life of unqualified devotion to God because the law could not satisfy the absolute requirements of God as a means of salvation and sanctification.
+The law did not enable Paul to live a life of unqualified devotion to God because the law could not satisfy the absolute requirements of God as a means of salvation or sanctification.

 “Therefore, my brethren, you also have become dead to the law through the body of Christ, that you may be married to another— to Him who was raised from the dead, that we should bear fruit to God.
 For when we were in the flesh, the sinful passions which were aroused by the law were at work in our members to bear fruit to death.
 But now we have been delivered from the law, having died to what we were held by, so that we should serve in the newness of the Spirit and not in the oldness of the letter [the law]” (Romans 7:4-6).

 The believer’s union with Christ is with His death and resurrection.
 The law cannot bring life because no one ever lived up to the law except Jesus Christ.
 The law prohibited Paul from living to God.
 When Paul died to the law through the death of Christ, the law lost all its claims on him.
 You cannot arrest a dead man for loitering in the cemetery.
 Now we can live to God because we have new life in Christ.
 He has given us a new resurrection life.